-VOLLEYBALL CANADA - The Libero is to be recorded on the score sheet with the team roster, not on the special line.
-The number of the Libero is to be recorded on the line-up sheet for all sets.

-19.1.3 The Libero on court is the Acting Libero.
+- 19.1.2 All Liberos must be recorded on the score sheet in the special lines reserved for this.
+Volleyball Canada - The Libero is to be recorded on the score sheet with the team roster, not on the special line.
+The number of the Libero is to be recorded on the line-up sheet for all sets. - 19.1.3 For 2 liberos where used The Libero on court is the Acting Libero.
 If there is another Libero, he/she is the second Libero for the team.
 Only one Libero may be on court at any time.

-VOLLEYBALL CANADA - For Volleyball Canada competitions, the team captain cannot be the Libero for the first set of the match.
+Volleyball Canada - For Volleyball Canada competitions, the team captain cannot be the Libero for the first set of the match.

 - a) If the Libero is redesignated after set 1 or subsequent sets, the redesignated Libero may be the player who is listed on the score sheet as the team captain. - b) If the above redesignation occurs, the coach must appoint a new team captain.
-This is to be recorded in the remarks section of the score sheet. - c) At the conclusion of the match, the original team captain is to sign the score sheet. - 19.1.4 Only one Libero may be on court at any time. - 19.1.5 The Libero cannot be either team captain or game captain at the same time as performing as a Libero.
+This is to be recorded in the remarks section of the score sheet.

+- c) At the conclusion of the match, the original team captain is to sign the score sheet. - 19.1.4 The Libero cannot be either team captain or game captain at the same time as performing as a Libero.